jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 {% highlight bash %}
 svn co svn://xxx/path [local_dir]
 {% endhighlight %}
-`co` is short for commit.
+`co` is short for checkout.
-But if you just want to pull files without `.svn` directories, just do exporting.
+But if you just want to pull files without `.svn` directories, just try exporting.
 {% highlight bash %}
 svn export svn://xxx/path [local_dir]
 {% endhighlight %}
 And you can export any version of files.
-The simple syntax is:
+A simple way is like this:
 {% highlight bash %}
 svn export [-r version] svn://xxx/path [local_dir]
 {% endhighlight %}